-Students interested in pursuing a bachelor's degree in nursing may attend on a part-time basis.
+Students interested in pursuing a bachelor's degree in nursing in the RN to B.S. program may attend on a part-time basis.
 Classes are available during the academic year and in the summer.
-Adult learners and registered nurses may begin prerequisite courses through the School of Nursing.
+Registerd nurses must have successfully completed an associate degree or diploma program and possess a RN license.
+Students interested in the Second Degree program, a 15-month full time accelerated program, must hold a bachelor's degree in any field.
+Core and prerequisite courses must be completed prior to the start of the program.

 Admission is competitive and all students must have a minimum GPA of 2.80 to declare a nursing major.
 Students must complete an application to begin nursing courses.